247 Solitaire title image

 There are some key differences, though.
 First, obviously, Freecell incorporates free cells, while Solitaire has a stock pile to draw cards from.
 Second, Freecell has all cards revealed from the start, while Solitaire has many cards facedown that you must reveal before completing foundations.
 Last, the strategies for Freecell are a lot more complex due to the balance of different spaces you’re trying to manage.

-Can Freecell always be solved?
+Can every Freecell Solitaire game be solved?

 Unfortunately, no. No variation of Solitaire offers a 100% of winning—mathematicians estimate that only 80% of Solitaire games are winnable.
 Freecell depends a lot on where cards are placed.
 Sometimes, Aces are buried with little way to root them out.
 Plus, an otherwise optimal play can make victory impossible.
 Luckily, if you get stuck, it’s easy to just start again from the top!

-Is Freecell considered difficult?
+Is the Freecell card game considered difficult?

 Freecell is considered difficult compared to other Solitaire games due to the nature of free cells and the balancing act you need to perform to complete the game.
 However, some may think Freecell is easier due to the fact that all cards are revealed from the start.
 Whatever the case, Freecell involves a lot of focus and problem-solving skills, which may be difficult for anyone.